-4 These employees do clerical, administrative and operational day to day tasks, are given directives and do not have any authority to make decisions for the company.
+6 These employees do clerical, administrative and operational day to day tasks, are given directives and do not have any authority to make decisions for the company.

-5 The loan amounting to ₱1,650,643,779.00 has a maturity date of 31 December 2018.
+7 The loan amounting to $\mathbb{P}1,650,643,779.00$ was paid through dacion of various office units and parking slots in ACPT.